bzhanglab/webgestaltpy/docs/index.md

 # WebGestaltPy

-`WebGestaltPy` is a Python package to perform over-representation analysis(ORA) and gene-set enrichment analysis(GSEA).
+`WebGestaltPy` is a Python package to perform over-representation analysis(ORA), gene-set enrichment analysis(GSEA), and network-topology based analysis (NTA).
 Unlike the R package ([WebGestaltR](https://www.github.com/bzhanglab/WebGestaltR)), this package will only perform the computation.
 If you would like to have your results automatically visualized, please use the R package, or visit [webgestalt.org](https://www.webgestalt.org/).

 ## Installation